-POLICY S15: COMMUNITY FACILITIES
+POLICY S16: COMMUNITY FACILITIES

-- 1. In order to promote a thriving community for all ages, there will be a strong presumption against the redevelopment of community facilities for non-community uses. - 2.
-Development proposals to sustain or extend the viable use of existing community facilities and the development of new facilities will normally be supported if they comply with other policies in this Neighbourhood Plan. - 3.
+- 1. Development proposals to sustain or extend the viable use of existing community facilities including places of worship, community halls and meeting spaces and the development of new facilities will normally be supported if they comply with other policies in this Neighbourhood Plan. - 2.
 Development proposals that will result in the loss or significant reduction in the scale and value of a community facility will not normally be permitted unless: - i.
 It is essential to meet utility infrastructure needs and there is no viable alternative; or - ii.
 Alternative facilities of equal or better accessibility, size and suitability are provided; or - iii.
 It can be clearly demonstrated that the operation of the asset or its ongoing delivery is no longer of value to the community; or - iv.
 It is no longer economically viable for its current use and has been marketed at an independently agreed price by a property professional for at least a year as a community use or other suitable employment or service trade uses and it is verified that no interest in acquisition has been expressed.

-(Conformity Reference: SSNP Objectives: 9; SALP Saved Policies: 67, 91, 92; SALP emerging Local Plan: L22; NPPF: 85, 91, 92)
+(Conformity Reference: SSNP Objectives: 9; SALP Saved Policies: 67, 91, 92; NPPF: 91, 92, 96)